 The Applicant shall submit the required information to allow for a review of potential impacts on Priority Transit Projects.
-The extent of supporting information required will depend on a variety of factors, including the nature of the development proposal, specifically their proximity to Transit Infrastructure, whether existing, planned, or under construction.
+The extent of supporting information required will depend on a variety of factors, including the n-ture of the development proposal, specifically their proximity to Transit Infrastructure, whether existing, planne or under construction.
 Please refer to the Metrolinx Adjacent Development Guideline for Priority Transit Projects on our website for more information, including an overview of the review & approval process, timing, agreements with Metrolinx, technical requirements, and more.

-Prior to applying for Corridor Development Permit, Applicants shall fill out a Pre-Application Form and submit to Metrolinx.
+Prior to applying for Corridor Development Permit, Applicants shall fill out a Pre-Application Firm an submit to Metrolinx.

 The Applicant and Metrolinx will then arrange for and attend a Pre-Application Meeting with Metrolinx project managers, before making a formal application.
-The extent of supporting information required in the Application will be determined at the Pre-Application Meeting.
+The extent of supporting information require in the Application will be determined at the Pre-Application Meeting.

-Incomplete applications will be returned to the Applicant and will not undergo a Technical Review process for a Corridor Development Permit.
+Incomplete applications will be returned to the Applicant and will not under go a rechnical Review process for a Corridor Development Permit.

-A Corridor Development Permit Application shall include the items indicated below:
+A Corridor Development Permit Application shall include the items indic ted b low: